2012 Red Sox Spring Training

 Tickets

 Just like in Boston, the Red Sox are a hot ticket in Fort Myers, where they sold out 109 straight Grapefruit League games during a span that covered the team's final eight seasons at City of Palms Park.
 So fans need to buy tickets shortly after they go on sale, as most games quickly sell out.
-Even when they do, fans can still purchase reserved standing room only tickets for just $10 or $15 by calling 888-733-7696 or 239-334-4700.
+When all seats are sold, fans can still purchase reserved standing room only tickets for either $10 or $15 by calling 888-733-7696 or 239-334-4700.

 Note: Tickets are half-price for the annual exhibition games against Boston College and Northeastern.